-Ask for Help! - If, at any time, you feel that you are not able to cope with the stresses of your life or your position, and that you could use some advice or assistance, we strongly urge you to seek assistance from a community counseling center, a local mental health center, or your agency's Employee Assistance Program (EAP), if they have one.
-Your employer or health plan should be able to help you locate one.
+Ask for Help! - If, at any time, you feel that you are not able to cope with the stresses of your life or your position, and that you could use some advice or assistance, we strongly urge you to seek assistance a community counseling center, a mental health center, or perhaps an Employee Assistance Program contracted by your agency.
+Don't be afraid to ask your health plan coordinator or employer about the services that are available to you.

 They will offer confidential advice for dealing with your particular situation and help you find additional assistance or counseling.
 However, if you are not comfortable getting assistance through work, check with a local church, clinic or telephone book.
 Many counseling centers offer services on a sliding scale that is dependent upon your ability to pay.
 If you are in trouble, you don't have to be alone.
 Pick up the phone and ask for help.